Skip to content

 Whether you’re showing readers how to use a new social media platform, cook a delicious meal, or make a perfect DIY project, tutorial posts are a fun and informative way to connect with your audience.

-Situations like this are more common than you’d think, and including links to relevant products or services can drive profitable customer action for both you and your affiliates!
+Situations like this are more common than you’d think, and including links to relevant products or services can drive profitable customer action.

 Framework 4: The review post

-To do this effectively, you’ll need to do your research and back up your claims with evidence.
-But if you can pull it off, review posts can be an excellent way to get people thinking – and talking – about the things that matter to them.
+You’ll need to do your research and back up your claims with evidence.
+But if you can pull it off, review posts can be an excellent way to get people thinking and talking about what matters to them.

 Review posts are actually one of the best content marketing examples because they can check off a lot of boxes in your content marketing strategy!